-Jorge Cruz Lopez is a Principal Researcher in the Funds Management and Banking Department at the Bank of Canada.
-He is also a Lecturer at the Telfer School of Management at the University of Ottawa and at the Sprott School of Business at Carleton University and a Member of the Advisory Board at the New York Institute of Finance in the U.S.A.
+Jorge Cruz Lopez is a Principal Researcher at the Bank of Canada.
+He is also a Sessional Lecturer at the Telfer School of Management at the University of Ottawa and at the Sprott School of Business at Carleton University in Canada, and a member of the Advisory Board of the New York Institute of Finance in the U.S.A.

 Prior to joining the Bank of Canada, Jorge worked as a Finance Lecturer at the Beedie School of Business at Simon Fraser University in Vancouver, Canada.
 He holds a PhD from the same university and has been a Visiting Scholar at HEC Paris in France and at Queensland University of Technology in Australia.

 At the Pittsburgh Summit in 2009, G20 countries announced their commitment to clear all standardized over-the-counter (OTC) derivatives through central counterparties (CCPs).
 Since then, CCPs have become increasingly important and there has been an extensive program of regulatory enhancements to both them and OTC derivatives markets.

 We present CoMargin, a new methodology to estimate collateral requirements for central counterparties (CCPs) in derivatives markets.
 CoMargin depends on both the tail risk of a given market participant and its interdependence with other participants.

 CoMargin Journal of Financial and Quantitative Analysis, 52(5), 2183-2215.
 Co-authored with Jeffrey H. Harris, Christophe Hurlin and Christophe Pérignon.

 Clearing House, Margin Requirements, and Systemic Risk Review of Futures Markets 19 Special Edition (2011), 39-54.
 Co-authored with Jeffrey H. Harris and Christophe Pérignon.

 The Limits of Diversification and the Pricing of Tail Risk